Abbey-Chapman/River_Avon/README.md

 *The December 2012 flooding event in Stratford-upon-Avon.*

 Hence it can be verified that, indeed, the November event resulted in a larger FEV.
-This FEV is particularly large (when compared with other FEV's calculated within the bounds of this project, more information on the other floods analyzed as part of this project can be found on the project homepage, listed above) not because of a large height or flow (indeed this river has a comparitively small threshold height and flow rate) but because this flooding event was prolonged over several days, whereas the majority of the other floods analyzed lasted less than a day.
+The fact that the flooding event was prolonged over several days, whereas the majority of the other floods analyzed lasted less than a day, means the FEV is relatively large.

 ### Square Lake